acheong08/Outsourcer/README.md

 - More Functions to wasted code
 - New admin features
 - DB structure improvements
+- Add to cart
+- Checkout and add to database for sellers to see

 *Extra Info*
 -Admin's login details: Admin:Admin